Recycling Required for Construction and Demolition Projects

 Certain materials from new construction, remodeling and demolition activities in Seattle must be recycled and may not be put in containers for disposal in landfills.
 Before receiving a permit from DPD, building permit applicants with projects more than 750 square feet will need to submit a Waste Diversion Plan.
 A salvage assessment will be required for demolition permits.
-Once a project is completed, all construction, remodeling and demolition permits that are $30,000 or more in value will need to submit a Waste Diversion Report which documents where construction materials were delivered for reuse, recycling and disposal.
+Once a project is completed, all demolition permits and all new construction and remodeling permits that are $30,000 or more in value will need to submit a Waste Diversion Report which documents where construction materials were delivered for reuse, recycling and disposal.
 These documents and submittal instructions can be found at: